ChristofSeiler/CellShapeClassifier/README.md

 This repository provides the code used and describe in:

 > Time-Lapse Microscopy and Classification of 2D Human Mesenchymal Stem Cells Based on Cell Shape Picks Up Myogenic from Osteogenic and Adipogenic Differentiation <br>
 > C. Seiler, A. Gazdhar, M. Reyes, L.M.
 Benneker, T. Geiser, K.A.
-Siebenrock, and B. Gantenbein-Ritter
+Siebenrock, and B. Gantenbein-Ritter <br>
 > Journal of Tissue Engineering and Regenerative Medicine, Volume 8, Issue 9, September 2014, Pages 737–746

 Cells were segmented using a custom-made image processing pipeline.
 The segmentation pipeline was implemented in order to distinguish cells from the background.
 The segmentation pipeline is composed of standard image-processing operations in the following order: